 College Principal, Peter McGhee, said:

-It is fantastic to see the acknowledgement that is given to the inclusive nature of the College, that staff are ambitious for their students and that this results in learners making excellent progress.
-At SJR we place no ceiling on achievement, our passion and enthusiasm for teaching and learning is described as infectious and enables young people to achieve or exceed their potential.”
+It is a joy to see the acknowledgement that is given to the inclusive nature of the College, that staff are ambitious for their students and that this results in learners making excellent progress.
+At SJR we place no ceiling on achievement, our passion and enthusiasm for teaching and learning is described as infectious and enables young people to achieve or exceed their potential”

 Deputy Principal Dominic Jones, explained: “The new style inspections are rigorous and drill into every detail of an organisation.
 Of the 116 sixth form college inspections over the past four years, just six have resulted in the award of an ‘Outstanding’ grade.
 We are, therefore, very proud that the high quality education that we give our students has been recognised by Ofsted.
 There is no secret to being outstanding: just have superb staff, work really hard, be thoughtful and reflective in everything you do and pay attention to the details.”